BIBSYSDEV/nva-data-report-api/README.md

 This repository contains the NVA data report API.

+See [reportTypes](reportTypes.md) for a list of reports and data types.

 ## How to run a bulk upload

 The steps below can be outlined briefly as: